samblenny/serial-sensor-hub/README.md

 ![two-node-chart.png](two-node-chart.png)

-Hub to gather sensor data over USB serial, log it, chart it, and send notifications by IRC.
+This server acts as a hub to gather temperature reports from a USB serial sensor, log the reports to CSV files, chart them on a web page, and send updates to an IRC channel.

 Features: